 Student Curriculum Committee

 The Student Curriculum Committee meets regularly with the academic dean to discuss various aspects of academic life, such as new courses, the daily schedule and the needs of different departments.
 The group also interviews prospective teachers.
-Two representatives from each class are elected each year to serve on the committee.Diversity Committee
+Two representatives from each class are elected each year to serve on the committee.Inclusion, Diversity, Equity, and Action (IDEA) Committee

 The Sustainability Committee is comprised of students and adults in the CSW community working together to help implement the recommendations of the Sustainable Community Leader Program (SCLP).
 The committee creates and supports a systematic and ongoing sustainability culture on campus and works to develop clear plans for making CSW a more sustainable community.
 Each class elects representatives to serve on the committee, and two students from each dorm are elected as Sustainability Stewards, supporting sustainable practices in the residential community.
 Meetings are open to all.